The Role of Spirituality in Recovery

 Maybe it’s something completely different like taking photographs, drawing, or other forms of art.
 I’ve found in my own life that taking photographs can be a deeply spiritual practice.
 It helps me slow down, look at things with more awareness, and really be present.
 It wasn’t something I thought of as a spiritual practice for my recovery, but it’s grown into a really beautiful practice.

 You could also try connecting with nature.
 Many people find a connection with something greater when in nature, or are able to relax the mind and be present.
 Finding spirituality in recovery takes some exploration and willingness to try new things.
 Even if you’ve never considered yourself a nature-lover, maybe you will find spirituality in the forest, at the beach, or in the garden.
+Find somewhere likeGLCN that lists some of the best beaches around.

 The Benefits of Spiritual Life